pokt-network/governance/constitution/constitution.md

 * **Designated Blockchain:** Pocket Core
 * **Executive:** the functions of the DAO that are responsible for executing the decisions made by the Legislature
 * **Executive Vote:** any vote made by the Council with the intent of executing an action, both On-Chain and within the Council’s platforms
-* **Governance Stake:** a POKT deposit that a Pocket Network account sends to the On-Chain DAO Treasury (or a temporary trust, if the funds have been transferred to the trust by the Foundation) to signal their consent and desire to participate in the Council, where the deposit only qualifies as an active Governance Stake if it has completed the Maturation Period and meets the following criteria:
-  * **Trusted Stake:** the account-holder has achieved an Elite level in the Pocket Community Game, or has been vouched for by a Champion, and the stake is at least 1,000 POKT
-  * **Trust-minimized Stake:** the stake is at least equal to the number of POKT in the on-chain DAO treasury at the time of the stake divided by the number of Voters at the time of the stake
 * **Governance Upgrades:** any amendment to the government apparatus of Pocket Network
 * **Governance Transactions:** transactions executing the Council’s decisions in Pocket Core, by activating Protocol Upgrades, transferring On-Chain DAO Treasury funds, and/or changing parameters
 * **Judiciary:** the functions of the DAO responsible for enforcing the rules encoded in this Constitution
 * **Legal Order:** any restraining order, preliminary or permanent injunction, stay or other order, writ, injunction, judgment or decree that either: (i) is issued by a court of competent jurisdiction, or (ii) arises by operation of applicable law as if issued by a court of competent jurisdiction, including, in the case of clause “(ii)” an automatic stay imposed by applicable law upon the filing of a petition for bankruptcy.
 * **Legislature:** the functions of the DAO responsible for decision-making
 * **Majority Approval:** 50% Support and 50% Minimum Approval from Voting Token holders
-* **Maturation Period:** the period of 30,240 blocks (~21 days) that must elapse before a Governance Stake is valid
 * **Minimum Approval:** the percentage of the total Voting Token supply that support for a proposal must be greater than for the proposal to be considered valid
 * **Nodes:** Pocket Network accounts that stake to process relays submitted by Apps and validate blocks in Pocket Core
 * **On-Chain:** any activity that takes place on Pocket Core